OffDynamicsRL/off-dynamics-rl/docs/install.md

 ## Basic Usage

-To use our benchmark, clone the repository and then you can start the journal!
+To use our benchmark, clone the repository and then you can start the journey!

 ```
 git clone https://github.com/OffDynamicsRL/off-dynamics-rl.git